-Students holding a baccalaureate degree and desiring a post-baccalaureate certificate must complete course work unique to the major.
+Students holding a baccalaureate degree and desiring a post-baccalaureate certificate in an approved program must complete course work unique to the major.
 Upon successful completion of the coursework, the student will be awarded a certificate of completion and it will be recorded on the student's transcript as a post-baccalaureate certificate.